10 Quick Steps to Setting Up an Extension Ladder Properly

 7. Check the rope and pully to make sure both are not damaged and are in tact.

 8. Place the rung locks on the rungs, and tie the rope onto a lower rung.

 10. Wear proper footwear, and be sure soles of footwear are free of debris.
 Find some good ones on shoe hero.

 Canyon State Roofing & Consulting holds multiple safety meetings each year for our crews and salespersons.
 One of the biggest hazards for our employees is climbing ladders.
+If you sustained an injury on another person’s property that could have been prevented, contact the slip and fall attorney in las vegas at Richard Harris Personal Injury Law Firm.
 Therefore, we have made it mandatory that each of our employees be properly trained in ladder safety before they ever set foot on a ladder on a jobsite.
 Of course, we want our customers to be equally safe.
 We hope this simple article helps keep you and yours safe, as well!
 Thank you fore considering Canyon State Roofing!